String (computer science): Length-prefixed

 The length of a string can also be stored explicitly, for example by prefixing the string with the length as a byte value.
 This convention is used in many Pascal dialects; as a consequence, some people call such a string a Pascal string or P-string.
 Storing the string length as byte limits the maximum string length to 255.
 To avoid such limitations, improved implementations of P-strings use 16-, 32-, or 64-bit words to store the string length.
 When the length field covers the address space, strings are limited only by the available memory.

 If the length is bounded, then it can be encoded in constant space, typically a machine word, thus leading to an implicit data structure, taking n + k space, where k is the number of characters in a word (8 for 8-bit ASCII on a 64-bit machine, 1 for 32-bit UTF-32/UCS-4 on a 32-bit machine, etc.).

 If the length is not bounded, encoding a length n takes log(n) space (see fixed-length code), so length-prefixed strings are a succinct data structure, encoding a string of length n in log(n) + n space.

-In the latter case, the length-prefix field itself doesn't have fixed length, therefore the actual string data needs to be moved when the string grows such that the length field needs to be increased.
+In the latter case, the length-prefix field itself does not have fixed length, therefore the actual string data needs to be moved when the string grows such that the length field needs to be increased.

 Here is a Pascal string stored in a 10-byte buffer, along with its ASCII / UTF-8 representation: